Sports Coach Logo Sports Coach Training Principles Fitness Components

 Joe Fleming explains how to take care of your feet.

 Do you take a moment to think about your feet' health?
-The reality is that not many people consider the importance of foot care until pain and other discomforts manifest.
-Foot health, however, is as important as your general health.
+Not many people consider the importance of foot care until pain and other discomforts manifest.
+Foot health, however, is as vital as your general health.
 If you are the adventurous type of person who enjoys running, hiking, biking, and participating in team sports and other outdoor activities (as an alternative and fun way to achieve physical fitness), the more you should pay attention to taking care of your feet.

-Are you planning a hike?
-Going camping?
-Getting ready for a marathon?
-It is best always to practice awareness and have proper preparations to pre-empt any potential harm to your feet that could spoil your adventure, or worse, cut your journey short.
+Are you planning a hike, going camping, or getting ready for a marathon?
+It is always best to practice awareness and make proper preparations to pre-empt any potential harm to your feet that could spoil your adventure or, worse, cut your journey short.

 Before Your Adventure

-• Sprinkle cornstarch on your feet.
-Do this before putting on socks.
-It will help keep foot odour at bay and absorb the extra moisture that sweaty feet produce.
-You might also want to use baby powder or baking soda as these work the same way.
-However, avoid using talcum powder as studies have shown it might contain cancer-causing ingredients.
+• Sprinkle cornstarch on your feet before putting on socks.
+This will help keep foot odour at bay and absorb the extra moisture that sweaty feet produce.
+You might also want to use baby powder or baking soda, as these work the same way.
+However, avoid using talcum powder, as studies have shown it might contain cancer-causing ingredients.

 • Pack extra socks.
-If you are going to be outdoors for days, you will need to change to a clean and dry pair of socks daily, or in case you will have to walk through mud or water.
-You must also wash and dry your used socks, so you will not run out of a clean extra pair until you get home.
+If you are outdoors for days, you must change to a clean and dry pair of socks daily, or you will have to walk through mud or water.
+You must also wash and dry your used socks to avoid running out of a clean extra pair until you get home.

 During Your Adventure

 • Rest your feet.
 Consider airing your feet during breaks from your outdoor sports activities by taking off your shoes and socks.
-If you are out camping, bring flip-flops to use around the site at night or when you are resting.
-Do not use flip-flops if you have to walk around moist areas, though, as you will leave your feet open to bacteria.
+If you are camping, bring flip-flops around the site at night or when resting.
+Do not use flip-flops if you have to walk around moist areas, though, as they will leave your feet open to bacteria.

 • Elevate your feet.
 Raising your feet against a wall or a solid surface for at least 20 minutes after a strenuous activity will help muscle recovery.
 It will also lessen the feeling of heaviness and fatigue that might bear down on your legs and feet the next day, which might affect your balance and bearing.

 • Take extra care on rainy days.
-Your feet will be soaked in both sweat and water if you are out on an adventure during rainy days, as you will likely be wearing shoes more often.
-Hence, aside from the paper tape, you might need to keep your feet lubricated with an anti-chafing product like petroleum jelly.
-This increases the chances of blister formation.
+If you are out on an adventure during rainy days, your feet will be soaked in sweat and water, as you will likely be wearing shoes more often.
+Hence, keep your feet lubricated with an anti-chafing product like petroleum jelly aside from the paper tape.
+It increases the chances of blister formation.
 Some prefer wearing waterproof shoes as an option.

 After Your Adventure

 • Indulge in a foot massage.
-This might be a luxury for some, but you need not get services done at the spa.
+It might be a luxury for some, but you need not get services done at the spa.
 You can also do a self-massage at home using tools such as a portable transcutaneous electrical nerve stimulation (TENS) unit to ease muscle fatigue and lessen soreness and tenderness.
-For better medical guidance on using this tool, contact your physician to know the correct TENS regimen for you.
+Contact your physician for the correct TENS regimen and better medical guidance on using this tool.

 • Use ice packs.
-Address the soreness or pain in your feet with ice packs.
-Studies have also shown that this helps level off the body's temperature after staying outdoors too long and prevents heat stroke.
+Ice packs can address the soreness or pain in your feet.
+Studies have also shown that they help level off the body's temperature after staying outdoors too long and prevent heat stroke.

 • Give your feet time to rest.
-Schedule your next activity days apart and give your feet, as well as your body, enough time to recover.
+Schedule your next activity days apart, and give your feet and body enough time to recover.

 How to Deal with Blisters

 The first thing to remember is that you should never pop a blister, for it will result in foot pain no matter how tempting it is.
 Aside from that, popping might lead to an infection, an entirely preventable complication.
-It is better to know how best to deal with blisters on the feet since you will likely experience this if you are often out on outdoor recreational and sports activities.
+Knowing how best to deal with blisters on the feet is better since you will likely experience this if you are often out on outdoor recreational and sports activities.

 Clean the area around the blisters with regular soap and water.
-You might need to keep this padded or covered so that it will not be accidentally popped.
-However, if you must pop the blister, then use a sterilized pin and apply an antibiotic ointment frequently.
+Keep it padded or covered so it will not be accidentally popped.
+However, if you must pop the blister, use a sterilized pin and apply an antibiotic ointment frequently.

 Never peel off the thin skin layer, as this still needs to protect what is underneath from dirt and bacteria.
 Do not also try to treat a blister with alcohol or hydrogen peroxide, as these will only slow down the healing process and further irritate the skin.